github/secure_headers/README.md

 ## Default values

-All headers except for PublicKeyPins and ClearSiteData have a default value.
+All headers except for PublicKeyPins, ClearSiteData and ReportingEndpoints have a default value.
 The default set of headers is:

 ```
 Content-Security-Policy: default-src 'self' https:; font-src 'self' https: data:; img-src 'self' https: data:; object-src 'none'; script-src https:; style-src 'self' https: 'unsafe-inline'